Frances Farmer Will Have Her Revenge on Seattle: Reception

-In 2015, Rolling Stone placed "Frances Farmer Will Have Her Revenge on Seattle" at number 25 on their No Apologies: All 102 Nirvana Songs Ranked list.
-In 2019, it was ranked at number 43 in the NME's Every Nirvana song ranked in order of greatness list, with Tom Howard describing it as a "magnificent song".
+In 2015, Rolling Stone placed "Frances Farmer Will Have Her Revenge on Seattle" at number 25 on their "No Apologies: All 102 Nirvana Songs Ranked" list.
+In 2019, it was ranked at number 43 in the NME's "Every Nirvana song ranked in order of greatness" list, with Tom Howard describing it as a "magnificent song".
+Stephen Thomas Erlewine ranked it at number 23 on his list of Nirvana's "30 greatest songs" for the A.V.
+Club in 2023.

+In an August 2023 interview with Owen Cummings of Louder, Albini named "Frances Farmer Will Have Her Revenge On Seattle" as his favorite song on In Utero lyrically, calling it "a perfect encapsulation of the competing motives of art, celebrity, commerce and entertainment that Kurt saw around him."

 On February 4, 2009, "Frances Farmer Will Have Her Revenge on Seattle" appeared as the final song on Episode 18 of the third season of Theme Time Radio Hour, a weekly satellite radio show hosted by American musician Bob Dylan.
 At the conclusion of the song, Dylan said, "Farewell, Frances.
 Farewell, Kurt".

 On April 24, 2020, "Frances Farmer Will Have Her Revenge on Seattle" was performed as the opening song on a virtual Nirvana tribute concert by American musician, Post Malone.
 The 15-song concert was livestreamed on YouTube, and raised more than $4 million for the COVID-19 Solidarity Response Fund.